-Impression’s Senior PPC Strategist, Becky Carré, recently gained the Facebook Blueprint Certification.
+Impression’s Paid Media team first began gaining their Facebook Blueprint Certification in 2018.
 If you want to know more about Facebook Blueprint, or are interested in taking the exams for yourself – this blog is for you!

-Becky answers all the questions you’re likely to have about the certification and shares her experience of the courses, studying and exam experience.
+We answer all the questions you’re likely to have about the certification and share our experience of the courses, studying and exam experience.

 What is the Facebook Blueprint Certification?

 Facebook Blueprint is a series of online courses, aimed at marketing professionals.
 The courses will appeal to any Facebook marketer wishing to advance their knowledge and gain a greater understanding of pretty much anything and everything related to running paid ad campaigns on Facebook itself, Messenger, Instagram, and the Facebook Audience Network.